 [GORGE DU VERDON, FRANCE] — All along the skinny serpentine road that follows each side of the Gorge due Verdon canyon rim are cool slot canyons to explore.
 Canyons like this awesome hike below the jaw dropping Point Sublime.
 I wasn’t planning on this hike.
 Just stumbled on it and kept going.
 The path descends to follow along the water, climbing up ladders and disappearing into cool dark tunnels, emerging on the other side.
 When I say tunnels, I mean pitch black tunnels.
 “Signs warn you should have a headlamp.
 “Hahaha, we don’t need no stinking torchiers.”
 I mumbled to myself as I entered that last and longest tunnel.”
 Okay, click this video, turn your sound up and then start reading: Well, they were serious.

-[SARTÈNE, CORSICA] — I was having dinner by myself the first night in Corsica at Domaine du Murtoli — one of the most exclusive resorts in France — sitting back and grinning at all the natural wonder before me in this candle-lit treehouse of a restaurant hidden under the maquis trees.
-Barefoot waitresses in linen frocks darted under the leaves, bring drinks, appetizers and cute smiles.
+[SARTÈNE, CORSICA] — I was having dinner by myself the first night in Corsica at Domaine du Murtoli — one of the most exclusive resorts in France — and sitting back and grinning at all the natural wonder before me in this candle-lit treehouse of a restaurant hidden under the maquis trees.
+Barefoot waitresses in linen frocks darted under the leaves, brining drinks, appetizers and cute smiles.
 Around the corner came a vision, the most perfectly tanned specimen on this planet.
 Valérie, the proprietress of this magical haven (and a former model and mother to four beautiful children).
 She floated on a cloud up to my table and I gulped.
 “Bon soir, my name is Valérie.
 How was your dinner?
-Did you see your little friend?”
+Did you see your little

 [CORSICA, FRANCE] — You know when you’re in a rental car in a foreign land and you’re on a steep impossible skinny one lane road with dropoffs of hundreds of feet and wondering “what the hell am going to do if another car comes the other way???”
 I was in exactly in that situation, on a steep rocky road, barely wider than my car, pointing downdowndown on my way to the a sleepy fishing village I was told was a gem.
 The crazy road was a bunch of zig-zags all the way down to the sea, each turn more precarious than the last.
 My clutch skills failing on the steep hill, killing the car as I rounded the tightest bends.
 When you’re traveling with someone else, you kinda